Original Policy Date:

 Student: an active university student who is at least eighteen years old, who is approved to drive a university vehicle under this policy.

 University Vehicle: All licensed vehicles owned, leased, rented or borrowed by Florida Tech.
-Types of vehicles include golf carts, vans, cars, SUVs, etc.
+Types of vehicles include vans, cars, SUVs, etc.

 University Business: those activities that further the mission of the University and, in the case of an employee of the University, are within the scope and authority of that person's employment.